Guj, Karnataka best states in providing strong ecosystem for startups | Law-Order

 Member of National Startup Advisory Council Manoj Kohli, Country Head, Softbank India, said that the portal is ready and ''we will be onboarding mentors in the next few weeks''.

-The mentorship program would help in areas like profitability of a business model, dealing with corporate governance issues, scalability, funding gaps, branding, and reputation building.
+The mentorship programme would help in areas like profitability of a business model, dealing with corporate governance issues, scalability, funding gaps, branding and reputation building.

+''We need to have a lot of Indian funding availability along with international funding,'' Kohli said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)